ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Base-Case/base-program-output.md

 ```
 ------------------------
-Expected output length does not match!
-Something went wrong in `base-program.pt`
+Warning, output length does not match (6 vs 5)!
+You probably have some newlines in the output... `base-program.pt`
 Showing as much of the diff as possible...

 File diff